histogrammar/histogrammar-docs/tutorials/python-pyroot/index.md

     if i == 10000: break
     frac.fill(event)

-roothist = frac.root("name10", "title")
+roothist = frac.plot.root("name10", "title")
 roothist.SetTitle(";MET pT;fraction with number of primary vertices > 5")
 roothist.Draw()
 ```

 ![Efficiency plot](frac.png)

-Note that the ROOT object returned by `frac.root` is a `ROOT.TEfficiency`.
+Note that the ROOT object returned by `frac.plot.root` is a `ROOT.TEfficiency`.
 This lets you choose different statistics for the error bars, which is not Histogrammar's job, but ROOT's.

 There's nothing stopping you from making an efficiency plot from a sparsely binned histogram.
 Histogrammar ensures that the numerator and denominator have the same binning.